menu

 2024 Adult Learners Week Scholarship winners

-Meet the five outstanding adult learners who are this year’s scholarship winners.
+Meet the four outstanding adult learners who are this year’s scholarship winners.

 John Lindsay, South Australia